NathanCDay/new_site/content/post/2019-11-02-rstudio-shortcuts-for-laptop-productivity.md

 ### Conclusion

-Now that I'm back to normal workstation, I'm still using all of these shortcuts.
-It did require a lot of conscious effort at the begining to use the shortcuts and not bail out to the trackpad.
+Now that I'm back to my normal workstation, I'm still using all of these shortcuts.
+It does require a lot of conscious effort at the begining to use the shortcuts and not bail out to the trackpad.
 But it's worth it, even after just one focused week I can feel the muscle memory is improving.

-You can see all of RStudios available shortcuts for yourself with the keyboard shortcut <kbd class="item-cat">Option</kbd> + <kbd class="item-cat">Shift</kbd> + <kbd class="item-cat">K</kbd>.
+You can see all of RStudios available shortcuts for yourself with yet another keyboard shortcut <kbd class="item-cat">Option</kbd> + <kbd class="item-cat">Shift</kbd> + <kbd class="item-cat">K</kbd>.

 The screen screen recordings in this post are made with [KeyCastr](https://github.com/keycastr/keycastr/blob/master/README.md) which is also a great tool for teaching code.
 Thanks to Jeff Boichuk for showing me this!